vanshika703/ChatApp/README.md

 Your app is ready to be deployed!

 Deployment
 Currently the app is deployed using Netlify.
-And it retriggers deployment on the master branch on every commit. it runs npm build and then serves the index.html generated under build folder.
+And it retriggers deployment on the master branch on every commit. it runs yarn build and then serves the index.html generated under build folder.